emodeth/pokedex/README.md

 <h2>About the project</h2>

-<p>This is a minimalist a Pokedex website built with Vanilla JavaScript and CSS.
+<p>This is a Pokedex website built with Vanilla JavaScript and CSS.
 This
 website features a modern and intuitive design, with a search bar and Pokemon stats when you hover a card.</p>

 👉 Live Demo: <a target="_blank" href='https://pokedex-app-emodeth.netlify.app/'>Pokedex Demo</a>